Sstandby/kyo/README.md

 <div align="center">

 # Kyo

 [![kyo](https://img.shields.io/pypi/v/kyo.svg?style=flat-square)](https://pypi.python.org/pypi/kyo)
 [![kyo](https://img.shields.io/pypi/pyversions/kyo.svg?style=flat-square)](https://pypi.python.org/pypi/kyo)

 # Questions :tada:
 </div>

 ### What does kyo mean?

-Kyo is a library (from the enhancement of [amino.py](https://github.com/Slimakoi/Amino.py)) focused on the development of bots for the [AminoApps](https://aminoapps.com/) platform, so we can refer to Kyō as secret.
+Kyo is a library focused on the development of bots for the [AminoApps](https://aminoapps.com/) platform, so we can refer to Kyō as secret.

 ### What are kyo's objectives and approach?